antofic/GraphCodable/Docs/UserGuide.md

 ```

  to define the version (a `UInt32` value) of their type so that they can handle different decoding strategies depending on it.
 The default `classVersion` value is 0.
+This is a unique value available to each reference type and not shared with other types.

 The encoder stores the value returned by `classVersion` together with the reference type information, only once for each reference type.
 During decoding, the version of the encoded reference type can be accessed through the decoder property `encodedClassVersion`.